gla5001/grunt-fail-fast-task-runner/README.md

 #### Default Options
 In this example, the default options are used to run tasks on multiple projects.
 So running `fail_fast_task_runner:build` will run the `buildtask` over all Gruntfiles, and running `fail_fast_task_runner:all` will run the tasks `dev` and `tasks`.
+If no tasks are defined, it will default to the default task.

 ```js
 grunt.initConfig({